wheelercj/note-splitter/docs/dev-setup.md

 Here are some notes that might help with setting up your development environment while working on Note Splitter.

-We're using Python 3.7.9, but newer versions should work too.

 ## dependencies

 After cloning the repo, you will need to use a few commands to get started: